sang765/Anicord-Theme/README.md

   <a href="https://openasar.dev/"><img src="assets/OpenAsar.png" alt="OpenAsar" width="50"></a>
   <a href="https://spikehd.github.io/projects/dorion/"><img src="assets/Dorion.png" alt="Dorion" width="50"></a>
 </p>
-<h6>This theme is a remake of the <strong>Translucent</strong> theme but I have added a little CSS from <strong>Chillax</strong> theme, Vencord, BetterDiscord server and a little of my own CSS.
+<h6>This theme is a remake of the <strong>Translucent</strong> theme but I have added a little CSS from <strong>Chillax, ClearVersion</strong> theme, Vencord, BetterDiscord server and a little of my own CSS.
 All CSS sources I have used will be credited at the end of the reading file.</h6>
 </div>

 <p align="center">